 While the COVID-19 pandemic has limited the wide variety of events and programs offered to seniors, Hallie Q. Brown Community Center is working hard to keep seniors connected and active.
 From the start of the stay-at-home order, staff has checked in with senior community members weekly,

-If you are in need of food, emergency supplies, or a home visit, please reach out to Dawn: call (651-224-4603 or email email@example.com.
+If you are in need of food, emergency supplies, or any other support, please reach out to Angie Goettl: call (651-224-4607 or email firstname.lastname@example.org.

 Seniors & the Community Archive